Bledisloe Cup: Japan

-The capital Tokyo hosted a fourth Bledisloe Test match on 31 October 2009.
-Each team expected to clear at least A$3.8 million/NZ$5 million from the Tokyo match.
+The capital Tokyo hosted a fourth Bledisloe Test match on 31 October 2009, which the All Blacks won by 32-19.
+The game was heavily publicised to "raise the profile of rugby in the region in the run-up to the 2019 Rugby World Cup in Japan, and help bring more youngsters into playing the game."

-On 27 October 2018, Bledisloe Cup returned to Japan for the second time and was hosted in Yokohama with the purpose of promoting and preparing for 2019 Rugby World Cup.
-All Blacks beating Wallabies 37–20 in the third test to sweep the series.
-The attendance figures was around 46,000 which became the record for a rugby test match in Japan.
-The relatively poor ticket sales included about 10% arrived via giveaways because of clashing with the fixture between Japan and World XV a day before in Osaka and lack of competitiveness of Wallabies contributing to dead rubber match of the series.
+On 27 October 2018, the Bledisloe Cup returned to Japan for a second contest hosted this time in Yokohama with the purpose of promoting and preparing for the 2019 Rugby World Cup.
+The All Blacks defeated the Wallabies 37–20 in that third test to sweep the series.
+Attendance was around 46,000—a record for a rugby test match in Japan.

-United States

-Before the first match in Hong Kong, the two countries' rugby federations were considering taking Cup matches to the United States and Japan in 2009 and 2010.
-However, the proposed match in the United States did not come to fruition.

 Future proposals

 Behind the push from World Rugby with their League of Nations concept, only one match result would count for League of Nations points but the new season schedule must be able to accommodate a second Test each year in the new format.
-The gate receipts from Bledisloe Cup match ups are critical to both Rugby Australia and New Zealand Rugby Union and both nations are firm in their belief that one home match is mandatory.
+The gate receipts from Bledisloe Cup match-ups are critical to both Rugby Australia and New Zealand Rugby Union and both nations are firm in their belief that one home match is mandatory.
 The third Bledisloe, which has long been a cash cow for both nations, could cease to exist.
 Any cash lost from forfeiting that match would be compensated by A$18 million per year in League of Nations broadcast revenue.